0xh0russ/HackTheBox-Writeups/topology.md

 The write permission lets us delete, rename, and create files in that directory normally.
 In this case I can't modify or delete existing files because the OS needs to read the directory to find them in memory.
 That only leaves the file creation option since the `vdaisley` user can write to the directory.

-## Command Injection in Gnuplot files
+## Command Injection in Gnuplot Files

 I found this [article](https://exploit-notes.hdks.org/exploit/linux/privilege-escalation/gnuplot-privilege-escalation/) about command injection in PLT files.
 Seems pretty straight forward, I just have to use the `system` keyword.